bi-labor/es-mssql/docs/elasticsearch/exercise3.md

 # Exercise 3: Initializing Elasticsearch

-Now that both _Elasticsearch_ and _Kibana_ are operational, let us create the necessary indices for us to work with in the following exercises.
+Now that both _Elasticsearch_ and _Kibana_ are operational let us create the necessary indices for us to work with in the following exercises.

 ## Index a document via _PowerShell_

 First, we are going to use _Elasticsearch's_ REST API through _PowerShell_.

-1. To index a document in _Elasticsearch_ issue the following command.
+1. To index a document in _Elasticsearch_, issue the following command.

     ```powershell
     (Invoke-WebRequest 'http://localhost:9200/test/_doc/1?pretty' -Method Put -ContentType 'application/json' -Body '{ "name": "John Doe" }' -UseBasicParsing).Content
     ```

-    This way we inserted a document of type `_doc` into the index called `test` with id `1`.
+    This way, we inserted a document of type `_doc` into the index called `test` with id `1`.
 The response JSON should state `"result": "created"`.

 1. Query the document with the following command.